-I met small-town dignitary bores, flirted with the Lord Mayor’s wife.
-I was then taken to the club ‘Hush’ (“South Wales’ Premier Gay Nightspot”) by my friend and found myself talking to burly but statuesque Welsh drag queens – rugby No.8s in perfect 10 dresses and feather boas – still decked out in my evening suit costume.
+I drank too much, flirted with the Lord Mayor’s wife, disgraced myself.
+And then taken to the club ‘Hush’ (“South Wales’ Premier Gay Nightspot”) by my friend and found myself, unsteady on my feet, talking to burly but statuesque Welsh drag queens – rugby No.8s in perfect 10 dresses and feather boas – still decked out in my rumpled evening suit costume.

-One time the two worlds of my friend met when the middle aged secretaries he worked with in the town hall on their Christmas do thought it would be a laugh to “Go to one of those gay bars.
+One time the two worlds of my friend met when the middle aged secretaries he worked with in the town hall, on their Christmas do, thought it would be a laugh to “Go to one of those gay bars.
 Just to see!
-Can you imagine?
-Can you imagine what it’d be like!” they cackled, unknowing, unsuspecting, to my friend, looping his arm and dragging him in.
-“Come on.
-It’ll be fun!”…
+Can you imagine?”

-“Oh here he comes!” screeched the huge cackling drag queen behind the microphone as the door opened “Hide the gin, and put hand up if you haven’t been had by the Councillor!”
+“Oh here he comes!” screeched the huge drag queen behind the microphone as the door opened “Hide the gin, and put your hand up if there’s anyone in here tonight lucky enough never to have been been had by the Councillor..”

-The secretaries, clad tight in their Marks and Spencer cardigans and conservative predilections, stood stock-still, faces slowly dropping as they gradually uncoiled their arms from his.
+The secretaries, clad tight in their Marks and Spencer cardigans and conservative predilections, stood stock-still, faces slowly dropping as they gradually uncoiled their arms from my friend’s.

-Nothing like this seemed to be on the cards for today though.
-So Passepartout and I take the 3A bus out of town towards the Mumbles.
+Nothing remotely like this seemed to be on the cards for today though.
+So Giristroula and I take the 3A bus on or own out of town towards the Mumbles.

 A half hour ride along the bay, past the university, but a million miles difference from Swansea town centre, as we alighted at Oystermouth Square.

-The bells of the church ringing, civil drinkers in the Antelope, old chaps with bald heads sit on folding stools and fish with rods and lines, afternoon ice cream at ‘Joe’s’.
+The bells of the church ring, civil drinkers sit outside the Antelope pub.
+Old chaps with bald heads sit on folding stools and fish with rods and lines under a great wash of sky.
+People are having afternoon ice cream at ‘Joe’s’ parlour.

 The expansive crescent bay opens in front of us.
 The ridged water shining white in the afternoon light.
-The two breast-shaped hills in the bay the only lascivious thing here.
+The two breast-shaped hills on the other side of the bay the only lascivious thing here.

 We cross over one breast to get to the sheltered Langland Bay (79 Edwardian green and white beach huts in a row.
-Picnicking Indian family on the beach) and take a pleasant walk out on the paths.
+Picnicking Indian family on the beach) and take an evening walk out on the late sun-streaked paths.

-By the time we hit Wind Street the evening revellers are out.
+By the time we hit Wind Street, Swansea’s evening revellers are out.

-I am set upon by a tiara-ed bride-to-be clutching an inflatable penis, Passepartout is mooned at by a bearded man dressed as a nun (no nuns dressed as bearded men, as far as I could see).
+I am set upon by a tiara-ed bride-to-be clutching an inflatable penis.
+My Giristroula. is mooned at by a bearded man dressed as a nun (no nuns dressed as bearded men, as far as I could see).

-But it is Britain, as much as anything else I have seen on this tour.
-Perhaps a scene from Swansea nightlife should have been included in the Olympics opening ceremony.
+It’s Britain, and sums up the country just as much as anything else I have seen so far on this tour.
+Perhaps even a scene from Swansea nightlife should have been included in the Olympics opening ceremony.